dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

      At this point "the TX fifo is not empty" as per the state machine.

   3. We should be in RX mode.
-So first go to Standby-I by setting `CE=0` (see state machine).
+So to TX the packet, first go to Standby-I by setting
+     `CE=0` (see state machine).
 Then, start the transmit by (1) setting `NRF_CONFIG=tx_config` and then (2) `CE=1`.
 This will take us to TX mode.